fCOI: Frequently Asked Questions

 If an External Entity sponsors or reimburses multiple small trips, each of which is individually valued at less than $5,000, it must be disclosed if the aggregated total over the 12-month period exceeds $5,000.

-Project Personnel on any Sponsored Program or University Research, regardless of sponsor, must disclose any and all travel or travel by their Family when the travel is sponsored or reimbursed by a talent recruitment or development program based outside of the U.S.
+Investigators on any Sponsored Program or University Research, regardless of sponsor, must disclose any and all travel or travel by their Immediate Family when the travel is sponsored or reimbursed by a talent recruitment or development program based outside of the U.S.

-The $5,000 threshold for disclosure does not prohibit Project Personnel on PHS awards from having sponsored or reimbursed travel of more than $5,000.
+The $5,000 threshold for disclosure does not prohibit Investigators on PHS awards from having sponsored or reimbursed travel of more than $5,000.
 Rather, it means that travel exceeding the $5,000 threshold must be disclosed.

 What are the Public Health Service (PHS) agencies?